kookmin-sw/capstone-2022-03/index.md

 As a result, it is difficult for the people to participate in making bills even though bills are for the people.

-The project aims to guarantee the people's suffrage by organizing the bill proposals and providing a tool to form public opinion.
+The project aims to guarantee the people's suffrage by organizing the bill proposals and providing a tool which forms public opinion.

 ### 소개 영상